mjlomeli/Nitrado-SDK/README.md

 api = NitradoAPI("https://api.nitrado.net/", "your-api-key")
 ```

-### Using the API
+### Services
-Once connected to the client, you should have access to any of the API calls in these examples.
-These two examples show how to get the service and game server data.
+This example highlights how to get the service.

-#### Services
 ```python
 from nitrado_api import NitradoAPI